rokr047/CustomMemoryManager/README.md

 CustomMemoryManager
 ===================

-For a FastMemoryManager click <a href="https://github.com/rokr047/FastMemoryManager">here</a>
+For FastMemoryManager click <a href="https://github.com/rokr047/FastMemoryManager">here</a>

 My own implementation of a Custom Memory Manager, that allocates ONLY equal sized blocks.